 Amp up flared jeans even more with a vibrant cropped jacket and statement accessories.

-Celine sent a slew of models down the runway this season in a variety of bell-bottom cuts.
+Celine sent a slew of models down the runway.
 This denim-on-denim vibe with the slouchy white blazer is where it's at.

 We’d describe this Brandon Maxwell silhouette featuring iconic flared jeans and that popped-collar blouse as "classic with a twist."

-While the longer bell-bottom silhouettes generally reigned supreme, this Alberta Ferretti ensemble proves that cropped flares still have a home come spring 2020.
+While the longer bell-bottom silhouettes generally reigned supreme, this Alberta Ferretti ensemble proves that cropped flares still have a home in your wardrobe.

 Elevate dark flares with a modern blazer and classic white ankle boots.